maxonofficial/Vowels-Counter-using-JavaScript/README.md

 # Vowels-Counter-using-JavaScript
-This is a simple application which counts vowels in a sentence.
+This is a simple application which counts vowels, consonants, numbers and special characters in a sentence.
+This is created with HTML, CSS and JavaScript.